-Tickets for the June 19th concert are on sale now at Cavenders in Greenville.
-Tickets are also available in downtown Greenville at the Auditorium office, at the Calico Cat and at the Magic Bubble on Lee Street.
-Tickets also be purchased online through the Auditorium's new website: www.ShowtimeAtTheGMA.com, or by calling 877-4-FLY-TIX.
-A limited number of seats are available in the platinum and gold reserved sections.
+Tickets for the concert are on sale now and range in price from \$36 to \$56.
+Tickets are available in downtown Greenville at the Auditorium box office.
+Tickets may be purchased online through the GMA website, which is www.ShowtimeAtTheGMA.com, or by calling 903-457-2994.

-Series coordinator, Larry Green, Jr., expects Williams to draw a large crowd.
+Series coordinator Larry Green, Jr., reports that tickets are selling well.
+He expects Williams to draw another large crowd.